Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/aeronaut-odyssey/rules/_index.md

 * Picks any drawable icon: you'll use that to represent your **traveler**.
 * Draws that icon at the capital.
 (Always the city "A", colored differently.)

+With **2 players**, you get a bigger hand: use 2 inventories per player.

 Pick a start player.
 Players who come later in the turn order (clockwise) receive a small compensation before the game starts.

 * The 2nd and 3rd player add 1 balloon of choice to their inventory.